gitpod-io/gitpod/docs/self-hosted/install/install-on-kubernetes.md

 1. Go to [https://\<your-domain.com\>](https://\<your-domain.com\>) and follow the steps to complete the installation.

+## Upgrade

+ 1. Check the [Upgrade Guide](../upgrade/) and follow the steps outlined there.

+ 1. Run the update
+    ```console
+    helm install -f values.custom.yaml gitpod gitpod.io/gitpod --version=0.7.0
+    ```

+ 1. Run `kubectl get pods` and verify that all pods are in state `RUNNING`.
+If some are not, please see the [Troubleshooting Guide](../troubleshooting/).

 ## Recommended Configuration

 By default, the Helm chart installs a working Gitpod installation in a lot of scenarios.
 Yet, there are certain things you might want to review when installing Gitpod for long term use and/or a bigger audience: